An Arts Major and Published Indie Author who writes on various subjects pertaining to Humanities.

-Not only was she known for her sharp intellect, she was also known for her earthy beauty, an old soul and lover of nature, and champion of truth.
+Not only was she known for her sharp intellect but also known for her earthy beauty, an old soul and lover of nature, and champion of truth.
 Though she was best known as a gifted writer, she pursued other talents, excelling as a musician (pianist and violinist), an editor, teacher, and an outspoken political activist.

-As a Native American growing up during the mid to latter 19th century, Gertrude had several troubling odds stacked against her young life.
-She had no position of respect, or social standing given her indigenous ethnicity amongst the culture back east.
+Growing up as a Native American during the mid to latter 19th century, Gertrude had several troubling odds stacked against her young life.
+She had no position of respect or social standing given her indigenous ethnicity amongst the culture back east.

-Compounding to this fact, her European-American father abandoned the family while she was still a toddler.
-When she grew into adolescence, her mother, Ellen Tate, thinking of her daughter's future in a pale-face world, she sent her East so that she might get a white man's education.
-Though she suffered great loss and disadvantage, Gertrude found a way to overcome her differences.
+Compounding to this, her European-American father abandoned the family while she was still a toddler.
+When she grew into adolescence, her mother, Ellen Tate, thinking of her daughter’s future in a pale-face world, she sent her East so she might get a white man’s education.
+Though she suffered significant loss and disadvantage, Gertrude overcame her differences.

 A White Man's Education

-Gertrude's first experience in a white man's school was at a Quaker Missionary School for Indians, in Wabash, Indiana.
-After several years of primary and secondary education, she graduated and then eventually moved on to Pennsylvania where she taught music at the Carlisle Indian Industrial School.
-Though she was accepted among her white peers, Gertrude remained a recluse, not entirely happy with her station in life.
-She often yearned for her life back home on the plains, which in turn inspired her to write about her native experiences.
+Gertrude’s first experience in a white man’s school was at a Quaker Missionary School for Indians, in Wabash, Indiana.
+After several years of primary and secondary education, she graduated and then moved on to Pennsylvania, where she taught music at the Carlisle Indian Industrial School.
+Though accepted by her white peers, Gertrude remained a recluse, not happy with her station in life.
+She often yearned for her life back home on the plains, which inspired her to write about her native experiences.

-To combat her internal yearnings for home while at Carlisle, Gertrude finished a compilation of various short stories and autobiographical essays with Harper's Weekly and The Atlantic Monthly magazines.
-The articles focused on her life as a Native American living on the plains and her struggle to identify in a white man's world.
+To combat her internal yearnings for home while at Carlisle, Gertrude finished various short stories and autobiographical essays with Harper’s Weekly and The Atlantic Monthly magazines.
+The articles focused on her life as a Native American living on the plains, telling of her struggle to identify in a white man’s world.

-For a woman, no less a Native American, Gertrude Bonnin maintained a highly prolific career in writing.
+For a woman, no less a Native American, Gertrude Bonnin maintained a prolific career in writing.
 Most of her work centered on autobiographical and co-authored works or retold Dakota stories that focused on life among the Sioux, such as her 1901 publication of Old Indian Legends, a story collection of traditional folklore.

 Provided below are a few links and a table, distinguishing the various works and accomplishments of Gertrude Bonnin.